suvelocity/recoil-challenge/README.md

 ## Task 1: Fix the ColorPicker component!

-so after reading the docs and practicing the 'TODO-LIST' we can start out first task.
+so after reading the docs and practicing the 'TODO-LIST' and knowing aour way around the app's structure (flow chart at the end of this file) we can start out first task.

 at the current situation you are given with an App can pick a color but nothing happens. we will need to fix the functionality (without recoil) so the selected color will be the canvas background color!